stefanovertua/pizza-pioneers-performance-analysis/README.md

 While the analysis provides valuable insights, there are a few limitations to consider that might impact the effectiveness of the recommendations.
 + The database lacks detailed customer demographics (age, gender, location).
 Without knowing who the customers are, it is difficult to create targeted marketing strategies or understand the customer segments that drive the most sales.
 Understanding the demographics could also help improve product offerings tailored to specific customer needs.
 + The analysis primarily focuses on sales and order data, lacking insights into customer satisfaction metrics (feedback, reviews, satisfaction levels).
 Recommendations may be ineffective without understanding customer satisfaction levels.
 + The report does not provide a breakdown of delivery, dine-in, or takeaway orders.
-Knowing the distributions of order types could influence decisions related to staffing, logistics, and promotional strategies.
+Understanding the distributions of order types could influence decisions related to staffing, logistics, and promotional strategies.
 + There is no detail on repeat versus new customers, and knowing this information could provide different outcomes.
 If repeat customers drive most of the sales, then the business may want to focus on customer retention strategies.
 On the other hand, if the business is seeing many first-time customers but low repeat rates, this could indicate an issue with customer satisfaction or the quality of the product.